Healthcare & Rehabilitation

 - Gaining Weight

-Read the article below to find out more information about these "complications" and the Health Care Professionals, Companies, Organizations, Hospitals and Rehab Units that can assist you in South Africa.
+Please read the article below to find out more information about these "complications and conditions" and the Health Care Professionals, Companies, Organizations, Hospitals and Rehab Units that can assist you in South Africa.

-Many persons with severe Mobility Impairments may find that their "Loss of Independence" resulting from their disability is one of the most difficult things to get used to.
-Some persons with Mobility Impairments may need assistance with activities such as Dressing, Transferring Washing, Toiletries, Driving or being Transported, Eating & Drinking, but there are a wide variety of Assistive Devices and techniques that can assist you with this and an Occupational Therapist can advise you on what is available and what would best suite your needs to assist you to become more independent.
+Many persons with severe Mobility Impairments find that their "Loss of Independence" resulting from their disability is one of the most difficult things to come to terms with.
+Some persons with Mobility Impairments may need assistance with activities such as Dressing, Transferring, Washing and Toiletries, Driving or being Transported, Eating and Drinking, but there are a wide variety of Assistive Devices and techniques that can be learned which can assist you with this, as well as Occupational Therapist which can create these Assistive Devices or advise you on what Assistive Devices are available and which ones would best suite your needs to assist you to become more independent.
+Visit our Assistive Devices and Equipment page to view various products that can assist you to break free of your disabilities, as well as the various companies or organisations that supply these products, Accessories, Health Care Accessories and Assistive Devices.

 Occupational Therapy (OT)

 Occupational Therapy (OT) is the assessment and treatment to develop, recover, or maintain the daily living and work skills of persons with a physical, mental, or cognitive disorder.
-Occupational Therapists also focus much of their work on identifying and eliminating environmental barriers to improve the independence of persons with disabilities, they place emphasis on the progress towards the client's goals and focus on adapting the environment, modifying the tasks, teaching the skills, and educating the client or their family in order to increase participation in and performance of all daily activities including: Self-care, Sports, Hobbies, Home-making, Leisure, Work and Driving.
+Occupational Therapists also focus much of their work on identifying and eliminating environmental barriers to improve the independence of persons with disabilities.
+They place emphasis on the progress towards the client's goals and focus on adapting the environment, modifying the tasks, teaching the skills, and educating the client or their family in order to increase participation in and performance of all daily activities including: Self-care, Sports, Hobbies, Home-Making, Leisure, Work and Driving.
+Rehabilitation centres such as the Walking With Brandon Foundation in Cape Town, have Occupational Therapists which work with their patients, while Caroline Rule from Rolling Rehab is an Occupational Therapist who deals with Driver Training.
+(Read below) Various other Occupational Therapists also specialise in Seating and Positioning, visit our Seating and Positioning page to find out more about this, or visit the Walking With Brandon Foundation below, for more information about how their Occupational Therapists can assist you.

 Driver Training & Assessments

 One of the biggest obstacles that many Persons with Mobility Impairments often encounter, is getting their independence back and being able to drive a vehicle or be transported in a vehicle.
-There are a variety of different types of equipment & adapted vehicles, which are available in South Africa, and some Occupational Therapists and Organizations such as QASA & Rolling Rehab, can help you get back on the road safely, thus giving the independence back to many Persons With Disabilities.
+There are a variety of different types of Vehicle Aids and Adapted Vehicles, which are available in South Africa to assist you to be able to drive, as well as some Occupational Therapists and Organizations such as The National Council of and for Persons with Disabilities, Rolling Rehab and QASA, which offer services such as Driver Training and Set-Up, which can help you get back on the road safely, thus giving the independence back to many Persons With Disabilities.

 Rolling Rehab: is run by Occupational Therapist Caroline Rule and offers an independent consultancy service where they do a holistic assessment of the individual’s needs and abilities, and advise whether they are safe to start driving or to continue driving after an accident or illness which may have affected their ability to adequately control a vehicle.
 Each assessment is customized according to the client’s needs and include: